Basic policies and structure

 Risk management for employees stationed overseas

-Countermeasures for terrorism, disasters, etc., must cover a wide range spanning from preventive measures to avoid incidents and accidents to response measures in the actual incident.
+Countermeasures for situations like terrorism or disasters must cover a wide range spanning from preventive measures to avoid incidents and accidents to response measures in the actual incident.

-Therefore, as risk management for employees stationed overseas, SECOM takes measures such as (1) gathering information on disasters and public security conditions, (2) creating risk management manuals, (3) holding safety education and training for employees and their families, and (4) strengthening security systems for company facilities and residences.
-In Japan, we also establish support systems such as a 24-hour system for gathering, analyzing, and providing information on terrorism and disasters.
+As risk management for employees stationed overseas, SECOM takes measures such as (1) gathering information on disasters and public security conditions, (2) creating crisis management manuals, (3) holding safety education and training for employees and their families, and (4) strengthening security systems for company facilities and residences.
+In Japan, we also establish support systems, including gathering, analyzing, and providing information on terrorism and disasters 24 hours a day.

-Therefore, to encourage employees to create inventions and to promote appropriate management and utilization of intellectual property by the Company, we have established our Invention Handling Rules.
-Also, we established the Intellectual Property Page on our intranet for employees to refer to the Invention Handling Rules and procedures for submitting inventions at any time.
+Therefore, to encourage employees to create inventions and to promote appropriate management and utilization of intellectual property by the company, we have established rules for handling inventions.
+Also, we set up the Intellectual Property Page on our intranet for employees to refer to these rules and procedures for submitting inventions at any time.

-SECOM respects the intellectual property rights of other parties.
-We obtain the necessary intellectual property information of other companies in advance and confirm that the products, services, etc., provided by SECOM do not infringe on the intellectual property rights of other parties.
+SECOM also respects the intellectual property rights of other parties.
+We obtain the intellectual property information of other companies in advance and confirm that the products and services provided by SECOM do not infringe on the intellectual property rights of other parties.

-Furthermore, as brand management, SECOM manages the acquisition and appropriate usage of trademarks, and monitors and excludes the unauthorized usage of trademarks (counterfeit goods) so as to improve the SECOM brand value.
+As for brand management, SECOM handles the acquisition and appropriate use of trademarks globally, monitoring and eliminating their unauthorized use (in counterfeit goods) to improve the SECOM brand value.

-Inventions at SECOM are mainly supported by the Intelligent Systems Laboratory, which conducts research on high-level fundamental technology, and the Development Center, which develops new security systems, etc., which utilize the fundamental technology.
-The revolutionary inventions created by these R&D sections enable the development and supply of high-quality and high-reliability systems and services which provide superior performance unique to SECOM.
-As of July 31, 2018, SECOM CO., LTD. owns approximately 300 patents pending and approximately 960 patent rights.
+Inventions at SECOM are mainly made by the Intelligent Systems Laboratory, which conducts research on fundamental technology at a high level, and the R&D Center, which develops new security systems and products utilizing the fundamental technology of the Intelligent Systems Laboratory.
+The revolutionary inventions created by these sections enable the development and supply of highly reliable systems and services in high quality, providing superior performance unique to SECOM.
+As of July 31, 2020, SECOM CO., LTD. owns approximately 250 patents pending and approximately 1,000 patent rights.

-In July of each year, the SECOM Invention Prize is awarded to employees who create advanced, innovative, and valuable inventions from among the patents that were registered in the previous fiscal year.
+In July of each year, the SECOM Invention Prize is awarded to employees who created advanced, innovative, and valuable inventions from among the patents that were registered in the previous fiscal year.